ava-labs/avalanchego/staking/local/README.md

 **NOTE:** These keys **are** intended to be public.
 They **must** only be used for local test networks.

-Each staker's Base64 encoded keys are included below for ease of use when creating a local network using environment variables.
+Each staker's Base64 encoded keys are included below for ease of use with the `--staking-tls-key-file-content` and `--staking-tls-cert-file-content` flags.

 ## Staker1